-MUSC 161 Band I 1 or 3 Credits This course is designed to enhance the college experience by providing further band experience for student.
-Prerequisite: Prior Band Experience
+MUSC 161 Band I 1 to 3 Credits

+This course is designed to enhance the college experience by providing further band experience for student.
+Pre-requisite: Prior Band Experience

 MUSC 200 Native American Music Survey

 This course is designed to explore the rich tradition of Native American music.
 Students will listen to recordings and discuss culture from a musical perspective.